Vanilla-OS/website/_posts/2023-01-28-apx-the-unconventional-pkg-manager.md

 All without ever leaving Vanilla OS.

-Thanks to the immense work of Distrobox, all the installed applications are fully integrated with the host system, with access to the user's home directory (useful for office tools such as LibreOffice), peripherals and so on.
+Thanks to the immense work on Distrobox, all the installed applications are fully integrated with the host system, with access to the user's home directory (useful for office tools such as LibreOffice), peripherals and so on.
 Your experience with containerized applications will be the same as if you are using the program natively on the host.

 ## Under the hood

 Apx utilizes Podman under the hood.
-It is a wrapper to Distrobox to create containers where you can install and manage your applications.
+It is a wrapper of Distrobox that creates containers where you can install and manage your applications.
 [Podman](https://podman.io/) is a technology increasingly used in programming for software development and distribution.

-The Apx role is to let the user communicate with Distrobox through an experience similar to that of a classic package manager.
-Apx also allows the user to easily access the installed programs, export binaries and desktop entries, and have immediate access to all the functions of the package manager used in the destination container.
+Apx's role is to let the user communicate with Distrobox through an experience similar to that of a classic package manager.
+Apx also allows the user to easily access the installed programs, export binaries and desktop entries, and have immediate access to all the functions of the package manager used in the container.

 Simplifying, this is the schema behind: Apx -> Distrobox -> Podman -> Container.

 ## Apx Commands

-The commands of Apx are almost similar to those of APT, the package manager adopted by Debian-based distributions.
-Additionally, Apx offers a simple unified interface to access the package managers of multiple distributions.
+The commands of apx are similar to those of APT, the package manager adopted by Debian-based distributions.
+Additionally, apx offers a simple unified interface to access the package managers of multiple distributions.
 For example, it will not be necessary to use `pacman` or `dnf` commands directly.
 Instead, you can use the apx commands with dedicated flags (which automatically redirects and executes it inside the container).

-Below is the list of supported commands:
+Below is the list of supported commands:-

 ```
 Usage: